Course type: Undergraduate/Masters degree

 Students who successfully complete the Bachelor of Exercise Science will be eligible to apply for membership with Exercise and Sport Science Australia as an exercise scientist.

-Completion of the Master in Exercise Physiology will allow students to apply for membership with Exercise and Sport Science Australia as an accredited exercise physiologist.
+Completion of the Master in Clinical Exercise Physiology will allow students to apply for membership with Exercise and Sport Science Australia as an accredited exercise physiologist.

 *Accreditation of the degrees is subject to approval.